Angel Food Cake

 - 1 teaspoon cream of tartar

 - Beat the eggs until frothy.
 Add the salt and cream of tartar and beat till they just begin to form soft peaks.
-Add the remaining sugar 2 tablespoons at a time and beat until they hold soft peaks.
-Beat in the vanilla.
+Add the remaining sugar gradually white continuing to beat egg whites until they hold soft peaks.
+Mix in the vanilla.

 - Sift the flour mixture over the whipped egg whites in 4 additions, folding in each addition by hand until just incorporated.

 - If the pan has feet, invert it onto a flat surface.
 Otherwise, invert over the neck of a bottle.
-Let cool 2 hours.
-Use a thin knife to cut around the edges and release the cake.
+(This keeps the cake from collapsing as it cools) Let cool 2 hours.
+Use a thin serrated knife to cut around the edges and release the cake.

 - Slice and serve with whipped cream and strawberries, or as desired.